maboiteaspam/dns-server-via-dht/README.md

 For DNS specification implementation see [node-dns](https://github.com/tjfontaine/node-dns)

-Pretty simple for now, no support for nss or upnp.
+Pretty simple for now, no support of nss or upnp.

 # Beware